MOTOR VEHICLE SAFETY

 Drivers must not use radar or speed detecting devices in University vehicles.
 EXCEPTION: Drivers may use radar or speed detecting devices in privately-owned vehicles used on official University business if otherwise lawful.

 Subject to the limitations below, a driver is to avoid the use of electronic devices while operating a University vehicle.
-Electronic devices include but are not limited to cellular telephones and portable video/music players.
+Electronic devices include but are not limited to cellular telephones, portable video/music players, and GPS navigation devices.

 Except as provided below, drivers are prohibited from operating a moving motor vehicle while holding a wireless communication device to his or her ear.
 (RCW 46.61.667)